bobbylite/telephone-ts/README.md

 # ts-telephone
 Telephone-TS is a "Event Emitter-less" TypeScript Event Architecture.
-Without the use of the 'events' library, TelephoneTS is an OOP Message Bus that allows developers to easily register their TypeScript Event Handlers to listen to when an Event message is "Shouted" on the telephone line!
+Without the use of the 'events' module from node, TelephoneTS is an OOP Message Bus that allows developers to easily register their TypeScript Event Handlers to listen to when an Event message is "Shouted" on the telephone line!

-Sometimes it's just plain fun to re-invent the wheel for no reason.
-I found this useful when trying to keep my code modular with InversifyJS, which is the registering engine begind TelephoneTS.
+Sometimes it's just plain fun to re-invent the wheel.
+I found this useful when trying to keep my code modular with InversifyJS, which is the IOC DI registering engine begind TelephoneTS.

 ## How to use